Turkish prosecutor requests transfer of Khashoggi trial to Saudi Arabia | Law-Order

 The Istanbul court where the 26 Saudi suspects have been on trial in absentia for nearly two years said on Thursday it would ask for the Justice Ministry's opinion on the request to transfer proceedings, and set the next hearing for April 7.
 In 2020, Saudi Arabia jailed eight people for between seven and 20 years for Khashoggi's murder.
 None of the defendants was named in what rights groups described as a sham trial.

-At the time Ankara said the verdict fell short of expectations, but has since softened its tone as part of the broader attempt to repair ties.
-Turkey's Foreign Minister Mevlut Cavusoglu told broadcaster A Haber on Thursday that "judicial cooperation" between the two countries had improved.
-Erol Onderoglu, a representative for Reporters Without Borders (RSF), said Turkey's Justice Ministry should reject the prosecutor's request to transfer the case to Saudi Arabia.
+At the time, Ankara said the verdict fell short of expectations, but has since softened its tone as part of the broader attempt to repair ties.
+Turkish Foreign Minister Mevlut Cavusoglu told broadcaster A Haber on Thursday that judicial cooperation between the two countries had improved.
+Khashoggi's fiancee, Hatice Cengiz, who attended the court session, said in a statement later she was "heartbroken" by the prosecutor's request.

-"It is not possible to expect anything from Riyadh, where such a judicial charade took place," he told Reuters.
+"No good will come of sending the case to Saudi Arabia," she said.
+"We all know the authorities there will do nothing.
+How do we expect the killers to investigate themselves?"
 SAUDIS SOUGHT TRANSFER

 Last year the Turkish court rejected requests to add the U.S. intelligence assessment of Prince Mohammed's role to the case file.
 It then asked for details of the Riyadh trial from Saudi authorities to avoid defendants being punished twice.
 The Turkish prosecutor said Saudi authorities responded by asking for the case be transferred, and pledging to evaluate the accusations against the 26 defendants.